kdavies4/ModelicaRes/doc/index.rst

   - The SciPy_ stack, including matplotlib_ and pandas_, can be installed
     according to the instructions at http://www.scipy.org/install.html.
   - PyQt4_ can be downloaded from
     http://www.riverbankcomputing.co.uk/software/pyqt/download.
   - wxPython_ can be downloaded from http://www.wxpython.org/download.php.
+    However, it is only required for the `variable browser
+    <simres.html#modelicares.simres.SimRes.browse>`_.

   The `matplotlibrc file
   <https://github.com/kdavies4/ModelicaRes/blob/release/matplotlibrc>`_ has some